aws-samples/aws-online-data-migration-workshop/datasync/README.md

 		<img src="images/3-5.png" width="600">

-	-   When the create agent process is complete click on the **blue DataSync** link at the top left of the screen to continue with the next step of creating a task
+	-   When the create agent process is complete click on the **blue DataSync** hyperlink at the top left of the screen to continue with the next step of creating a task

 	<img src="images/3-6.png">